eladjmc/k8s-jenkins-aws/README.md

 <img src="./assets/images/title.png" width="900" height="370" />

-### In this project I used a Jenkins process based on Jenkins declarative pipeline to pull a repository from github, copile the code in it, make a docker image from it, push it to a private ECR and and deploy the app using EKS.
+### In this project I used a Jenkins process based on Jenkins declarative pipeline to pull a repository from github, compile the code in it, make a docker image from it, push it to a private ECR and and deploy the app using EKS.

 <hr>